Gnome-code/TrexGame/README.md

 # TrexGame
-Prototype of a chrom trex game project
+Prototype of a chrome trex game project